cloudinary/cloudinary-react-native/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct

-As contributors and maintainers of this project, we pledge to make participation in our community a harassment-free experience for everyone.
-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-This Code of Conduct outlines our expectations for participant behavior, as well as the consequences for unacceptable behavior.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.